 The Ayews are quite a footballing family.
 Their family tree could probably cobble together an entire team.
 Former Ghana captain Abedi Pele is the father of both forwards.

-Jordan and Andre played together at Marseille for several years and reunited at Swansea where they are both currently on the books.
-However, both have been loaned out this season with the former now at Crystal Palace and the latter at Fenerbahce.
+Jordan and Andre played together at Marseille for several years and reunited at Swansea before going their separate ways.
+The former now at Crystal Palace and the latter still at the Liberty Stadium.

 Honourable mentions: Gonzalo and Fernando Higuain, Uli and Dieter Hoeneß, Richard and Rob Witschge, Socrates and Rai, Luuk and Siem De Jong, Niko and Robert Kovac, Hamit and Halil Altintop, John and Paul Terry, Shaun and Bradley Wright-Phillips, Fabio and Rafael, Fabio and Paolo Cannavaro, Diego and Gabriel Milito, McDonald Mariga and Victor Wanyama, Yannick Sagbo and Guy Demel, Shola and Sammy Ameobi.